Priorities for Strategy 3.3

 - Developing and testing adaptations or augmentations of evidence-based interventions, when research suggests that a moderator or negative prognostic factor can be targeted to improve response substantially and personalize treatment for a readily identifiable refractory subgroup.

-- Conducting research on targeted adaptations to improve the fit of evidence-based interventions and optimize their clinical impact for use in representative community/practice settings, especially studies that systematically take into account patient-, provider-, and organizational-level factors that impact the transportability of interventions.
+- Conducting deployment-focused research to improve the fit of evidence-based interventions and optimize their clinical impact for use in representative community/practice settings, especially studies that systematically take into account patient-, provider-, and organizational-level factors that impact the transportability of interventions.

 - Testing the utility of novel applications of technology that could generalize across indications, target populations, and operating platforms, for facilitating the delivery of research supported strategies in a manner that both enhances the reach of evidence-based interventions and boosts their therapeutic value over and beyond standard delivery approaches (see the NAMHC Workgroup on Behavioral and Social Science Research Report: Opportunities and Challenges of Developing Information Technologies on Behavioral and Social Science Clinical Research and the Notice: NIMH High-Priority Areas for Research on Digital Health Technology to Advance Assessment, Detection, Prevention, Treatment, and Delivery of Services for Mental Health Conditions (NOT-MH-18-031)).